coq/coq/doc/sphinx/language/gallina-extensions.rst

 Factorization of clauses with same right-hand side
 ++++++++++++++++++++++++++++++++++++++++++++++++++

-.. opt:: Printing Factorizable Match Patterns.
+.. opt:: Printing Factorizable Match Patterns

 When several patterns share the same right-hand side, it is additionally possible to share the clauses using disjunctive patterns.
 Assuming that the